Jump to

 Year 2

-• Advanced Learning Theory
+- Advanced Learning Theory

 You should have a relevant Level 5 qualification and an appropriate academic reference.

-Life and/or experience of non-traditional students will be taken into account when considering applications.
+Relevant life and/or experience of non-traditional students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

 If your first language is not English, or a Tier 4 student visa to study is required and GCSE grade C/4 English or equivalent is not held, English language proficiency level such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill) will need evidencing.

-This programme is delivered with a variety of learning and teaching approaches to include all students' learning styles and preferences.
+This programme is delivered with a variety of learning and teaching approaches designed to include all students' learning styles and preferences.

-For all modules, theory lectures are delivered that aim to deliver the core content and provide the underpinning knowledge.
-Using the webinar software, staff are able to monitor engagement to ensure participations.
+For all modules, webinar theory lectures are delivered that aim to provide the core content in an interactive manner, providing underpinning knowledge.

 As a blended learning course, the majority of your lectures will be done remotely via online webinars.
 Lectures are delivered via online learning in three-hour sessions per week in the evenings, 6-9pm GMT.
 On occasions, this may be split over two evenings.